 4.Will NTI design the Distributed Antenna System (DAS)?
 As part of our base scope of services, NTI includes a schematic riser diagram for the Cellular/DAS, identifies pathways and spaces, and electrical/mechanical requirements for this system.
 We coordinate and partner with a specialty DAS vendor to identify the actual system requirements and can document these as needed.
 The process is to perform a propagation study based upon design documentation to establish a base system approach.
 After the structure is significantly in place, this design is then confirmed via testing in the field.
 The result of this testing can sometimes result in changes to the design but is, more often than not, a verification of same.

 5. Does NTI purchase required technology systems?
-No, but we do offer procurement management services which begins with defining the needed systems to be procured usually through an RFP process.
-We can provide recommendations for vendors if needed.
-When asked to do so, we will develop a detailed RFP, which we send to 3 or 4 selected vendors.
+NTI doesn’t purchase systems,, but we do offer procurement management services to assist the owner with conducting the procurement process.
+This begins with defining the needed systems to be procured, most often through an RFP process.
+We can also provide recommendations for vendors if needed.
+We develop a detailed RFP, send it to 3 or 4 selected vendors.
 We then review all received bids with the owner for evaluation and award.
 If desired, NTI will also provide implementation oversight.

 6. Which is better – a Gigabit Passive Optical Network (GPON) or Ethernet (copper) to the Guestroom?
 This question is most poignant in a discussion of hotel guestroom technology and is one of those issues where either decision may work.
 For quite a few years, NTI has regularly provided an assessment of these options.
 There are several factors that play a role: building/campus layout, available floor space, total cost of ownership, and support/maintenance to name a few.
 NTI has designed numerous GPONs, however, we also continue to implement the traditional copper solution, as well.